rudrakshkapil/Image-GIS-Projection/README.md

 And now you're done! :)

-**Note**: for other OS, the only change would be from step 3 onwards, i.e., need to download and install the GDAL, rasterio, and Fiona packages correctly.
+**Note**: for other OS, the only change would be from steps 2-5 onwards, i.e., need to download and install GDAL correctly.

 ## Usage Instructions